bdubs-astro/GitCommandSummary/Git command summary.md

 https://www.atlassian.com/git/tutorials/setting-up-a-repository/git-clone

-**Note that if the remote repo contains submodules, its clone will not automatically include the content of the associated submodules.** Instead, two additional steps are required:
+**Note that if the remote repo contains submodules, cloning does not automatically include the content of the associated submodules.** Instead, two additional steps are required:

 ```$ git submodule init```